G-Amar/BlackJack-C-/README.md

 # BlackJack-C-sharp

-This program simulates the card game BlackJack on a Wondows Form GUI.
+This program simulates the card game BlackJack on a Windows Form GUI.

 OOP featuers are used to create various things needed for this such as Cards, Hands, and Decks.

-When starting up the program, you will be greeted with this form:
+When starting up the program, you will be greeted with this window:

 ![image](https://user-images.githubusercontent.com/95401100/195230537-02267ed5-5969-4398-88c8-bb5ec9bed3c5.png)